cschech/CBSD/README.md

 attempted representations of organisms using minimal codes, and it seems like a reasonably good thing to try." - Ray Solomonoff

-The Bittorrent protocol (has been around for two decades, covers a similar problem domain when file integrity of collections of objects is concerned).
+PAR2 and the Bittorrent protocol (have been around for two decades, cover a similar problem domain when file integrity (or durability in the case of erasure) of collections of objects is concerned).
 This isn't rocket science.
+Durability and integrity are both important aspects of system design.

 # My initial bug report to the OpenBSD mailing list: